Here at DFB, we understand that some of our readers are on special diets and can’t always eat the things we eat at Disney World.

-Although Disney’s Port Orleans Resort is still temporarily closed, one of our favorite snacks there is the Mickey Beignet.
-And what’s unfortunate is that this is also where you can get Gluten-Free Mickey Beignets.
-Port Orleans will be reopening SOON, so hopefully, those Gluten-Free beignets will be back on the menu.
+Over at Disney’s Port Orleans Resort is one of our favorite snacks: the Mickey Beignet.
+And what’s fortunate is that this is also where you can get Gluten-Free Mickey Beignets.

 There are even a variety of flavors, including Chocolate, Cinnamon Sugar, and Raspberry.
 Yum.

 Since cotton candy is basically pure sugar, it’s naturally gluten-free.
 And you can find a lot of fun colors and flavors throughout the parks (we especially like the Candy Corn Cotton Candy that we see around Halloween time).

 Okay, so you KNOW we love our Totchos, but the chili used to make them isn’t always gluten-free.
 EXCEPT you can actually order Plant-based Totchos that have a gluten-free “chili,” and there you have one of the best Disney World snacks that you can eat on a gluten-free diet!

 You can even whip up your own version of Totchos at home and make them gluten-free, too!